Environmental Public Health Tracking: Air Emissions Data

 Total reportable emissions

 These data come from the DNR.
 Under Wis.
 Adm.
-Code § NR 438.03 (Air Contaminant Emissions Inventory Reporting Requirements), facilities in Wisconsin must report air contaminant emissions when an air contaminant is emitted in quantities above a certain reportable level.
-The data exclude emissions less than the reportable levels.
+Code § NR 438.03 (Air Contaminant Emissions Inventory Reporting Requirements), facilities in Wisconsin must report air contaminant emissions when an air contaminant is emitted in quantities above the reportable level.
+The data exclude emissions at less than the reportable levels.
 State data are greater than summed county or census tract data because of limitations in geocoding.
 To find out more about reporting levels by pollutant, review Table 1 in Wis.
 Admin.
 Code ch.
 NR 438.

 For more information on air emissions, visit DNR’s Air Emissions webpage.